Alimir/wp-ulike/readme.txt

 * Improved: Settings import on Help now asks for confirmation before overwriting.

 = 5.0.6 =
-* Removed: Legacy settings framework from the plugin — previously kept for WP ULike Pro post metaboxes.
+* Removed: Legacy settings framework from the plugin.
+It was previously kept for WP ULike Pro post metaboxes.
 * Improved: Settings and Customizer panels now follow your WordPress admin color scheme (light, dark, and high-contrast).
 * Improved: Smoother voting and admin behavior under the hood.
 * Fixed: Several small issues for a more reliable experience.

 = 5.0.5 =
-* Added: **Help** screen under WP ULike — quick status, shortcuts, documentation links, troubleshooting, and settings backup/restore.
+* Added: **Help** screen under WP ULike with quick status, shortcuts, documentation links, troubleshooting, and settings backup/restore.
 * Added: Optional feedback when deactivating the plugin (Plugins screen).
 * Added: **Site Health** test for WP ULike database tables.
 * Fixed: No longer redirects to the plugin screen right after activation.
 * Fixed: Minor admin and usability issues reported by users.

 = 5.0.4 =
-* Added: **Top List** Gutenberg block — ranked leaderboard for most liked posts, comments, users, BuddyPress activities, and bbPress topics.
+* Added: **Top List** Gutenberg block, a ranked leaderboard for most liked posts, comments, users, BuddyPress activities, and bbPress topics.
 * Added: Declared and verified compatibility with **WordPress 7.0** (Armstrong), including Block API v3 and the iframed block editor.
 * Improved: Deferred frontend script loading and safer block rendering.
-* Improved: Admin notices restyled for WordPress 7 — minimal layout, fixed button underlines, and clearer text contrast.
+* Improved: Admin notices restyled for WordPress 7 with a minimal layout, fixed button underlines, and clearer text contrast.
 * Improved: Admin notices now use vanilla JavaScript instead of inline jQuery.
 * Improved: Plugin config passed to scripts via inline JSON instead of `wp_localize_script`.